-What are your speakers going to get out of all of this?
-Let them know how they’ll benefit from participating in your summit and what they can expect from you.
+Let speakers know how they’ll benefit from participating in your summit and what they can expect from you.

-Creating a powerhouse speaker lineup can be intimidating, no matter how many summits you’ve hosted before!
+Creating a powerhouse speaker lineup can be intimidating, no matter how many summits you’ve hosted before.
 However, there are a few ways to make brainstorming speakers easy!

-Now that you have your speaker information page on your site, registration page ready, and your list of go-to speakers - it’s time to send those pitches!
+Now that you have your speaker information page on your site, registration page mostly ready, and your list of go-to speakers - it’s time to send those pitches!

-I like to pitch speakers in 3 rounds.
+I like to pitch speakers in 3 rounds:

 During Round 2, reach out to the rest of the people you’d really like to participate in the summit.
 Don’t be afraid to name drop speakers who said “yes” during Round 1 to help encourage them to commit.

-Once you have your speakers lined up, there’s a LOT of material to collect from them.
+Once you have your speakers lined up, there’s a lot of material to collect from them.

-But also know that no matter how much time you give your speakers, many will be late.
-To help eliminate late turn ins, send several reminders leading up to the due date.
+But also know that no matter how much time you allow, many will be late anyway.
+To help eliminate late turn-ins, send several reminders leading up to the due date.